The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

-for all distinct $i,j,k\in\{0,1,2,3\}$. \begin{corollary} Stäckel lines\footnote{cf.\ \linkref{Definition}{def:Staeckel-lines}} in the KS-variety correspond to Stäckel systems.
-More precisely, the preimage of a Stäckel line under the map from integrable Killing tensors with diagonal algebraic curvature tensor to the KS-variety is a Stäckel system.
-In particular, the Killing tensors in a Stäckel system have simultaneously diagonalisable algebraic curvature tensors. \end{corollary} \begin{proof} A Stäckel line is the projective line through the (collinear but not coinciding) points $M$, $\iota(\pi(M))$ and $\nu(\pi(M))$ in the KS-variety for any non-singular KS-matrix $M$.
-We have to prove that corresponding Killing tensors $K_0$, $K_1$ and $K_2$ mutually commute.
-We first show that $K_1$ and $K_2$ commute.
+\begin{proof} A St\"ackel line is the projective line through the (collinear but not coinciding) points~$M$, $\iota(\pi(M))$ and $\nu(\pi(M))$ in the KS-variety for any non-singular KS-matrix~$M$.
+We have to prove that corresponding Killing tensors~$K_0$,~$K_1$ and~$K_2$ mutually commute.
+We f\/irst show that~$K_1$ and~$K_2$ commute.
 Let $R$ and $\tilde R$ be their diagonal algebraic curvature tensors.
-From their KS-matrices \eqref{eq:embeddings} and $\Delta_\alpha=w_\beta-w_\gamma$ we can read off the values
+From their KS-matrices~\eqref{eq:embeddings} and $\Delta_\alpha=w_\beta-w_\gamma$ we can read of\/f the values

 where we have neglected the scalar curvature, which can be chosen appropriately.
-The diagonals of $R$ and $\tilde R$ are then given by the columns of the matrix
+The diagonals of~$R$ and~$\tilde R$ are then given by the columns of the matrix

-The four square matrices in \eqref{eq:commutator:det} can be obtained from this matrix by discarding the rows $(1,2,3)$, $(1,5,6)$, $(2,4,6)$ respectively $(3,4,5)$ and it is not difficult to see that their determinants vanish.
+The four square matrices in \eqref{eq:commutator:det} can be obtained from this matrix by discarding the rows $(1,2,3)$, $(1,5,6)$, $(2,4,6)$ respectively $(3,4,5)$ and it is not dif\/f\/icult to see that their determinants vanish.
 This shows that $K_1$ and $K_2$ commute.

-If $\iota(\pi(M))$ and $\nu(\pi(M))$ are linearly independent, then $M$ is a linear combination of both and hence $K_0$ is a linear combination of $g$, $K_1$ and $K_2$.
+If $\iota(\pi(M))$ and $\nu(\pi(M))$ are linearly independent, then $M$ is a linear combination of both and hence $K_0$ is a linear combination of $g$, $K_1$ and~$K_2$.
 In other words, $K_0$, $K_1$ and $K_2$ mutually commute.